-Three messages sounded in the National Research Council's report, Knowing what students know: The science and design of assessment (Pellegrino et al, 2001), serve to situate the PADI effort.
-First, current conceptions of student cognition and how people learn combined with goals for science learning (cf. American Association for the Advancement of Science [AAAS], 1993; National Science Education Standards [NSES], 1996) provide the substantive underpinnings for the design and interpretation of assessments.
+Three messages in the National Research Council's report Knowing What Students Know: The Science and Design of Assessment (Pellegrino et al., 2001) serve to situate the PADI effort.
+First, current conceptions of student cognition and how people learn combined with goals for science learning (e.g., American Association for the Advancement of Science [AAAS], 1993; National Research Council, 1996) provide the substantive underpinnings for the design and interpretation of assessments.
 Second, technology enables the administration of complex and realistic tasks and the accumulation of direct evidence of student thinking, reasoning, or understanding.
 Third, measurement or statistical models make possible the integration and interpretation of multiple pieces of information to support valid inferences about what students know and can do.
 In what follows, we elaborate on each of these messages and the consequent opportunities for, and challenges to, the improvement of assessment design.